ese5160/final-project-a07g-a14g-t13-dreamcatcher/A07G_README.md

 [Video Link](https://drive.google.com/file/d/1hatFXYfW0LxrXtl-JJLKY-JkCKKs4x6V/view?usp=sharing)

 [SALEAE_OUTPUT](IMAGESA07/PART06_OUT_IN_Commands.sal)
 I also hocked up the SALEAE to the PB10 (UART_TX) and PB11 (UART_RX) to capture communication between serial port and MCU.
+But I was unable to figure out, how to add Async Serial in the second channel in Logic 2.

 ## 7. Using Percepio